 Blackboard: Students are expected to know the components of Blackboard, voice-over PowerPoint presentations, and e-mailing.
-Students will find the syllabus, assignments, learning modules, course content, announcements, grades, and discussions on Blackboard.
-All assignments are to be submitted through Blackboard.
+Students will find the syllabus, assignments, learning

 Graded Assignments

 Up to 1000 points can be earned for this class.
 Point breakdown is as follows: